(Image via Pinterest)

 But the walk with death can also be full of fear.
 I've had some experiences the last couple of years that left me absolutely terrified, frozen with the realization that death will come, and it will not ask my permission.
 To understand in a very deep way the utter ridiculousness that is our idea of control is quite unnerving.

 My 11 year old daughter just recently had to deal with similar.
-Her school teacher's daughter is dying of cancer and she talked to the children about it occasionally.
+Her school teacher's daughter is dying of cancer and has been talking to the children about it occasionally.
 My daughter started to process that a child could die, that she could die.
 She was so terrified she ended up missing over a month of school because of panic attacks, spinal misalignment and stomach pain that would not go away.

 While the process was very difficult for her, it gave me an opportunity to share with her the tools I've learned in my yoga practice.
 We practiced pranayam to calm her during the panic attacks, we used self healing techniques to help her stomach feel better and we did mantra.